Iowa Insurance Continuing Education

 36 Hour Iowa Complete Renewal Package Online

-This complete online Iowa Insurance package will give you all you need to renew, for a specific amount of time!
-The Iowa Insurance Division has allowed students to complete all 36 hours of their required CE through online methods through March 2021.
-Complete this package before then so you can renew your license with ease.
-If you complete this package on or after April 1, 2021, you'll only be able to be reported for up to 18 credits.
+This complete online Iowa Insurance package will give you all you need to renew!
+The Iowa Insurance Division has chosen to allow students to complete all 36 hours of their required CE through online methods permanently as of June 9.

 Iowa 18 Hour Property & Casualty Review

 This package provides 18 hours of CE!
 In this course, we'll review key concepts and principles of Property and Casualty insurance.
 It includes 18 hours of educational content, and the mandatory exam.
 No additional reporting fees.